Updated on July 24, 2022

 It’s Murphy’s Law – no matter the forecast, it seems to always rain when you are camping.
 If you camp in areas where this happens often, look for tents with high waterproofness: the tent’s ability to stay dry.
 Tent manufacturers give a lot of technical specs on waterproofness but little explanation.

 All tents will keep you dry in light rain.
 However, there are marked differences between the tents’ ability to stay dry in long or heavy rain.
-If you plan to stick it out in heavy downpours, then consider a tent rated “best” for waterproofness.
+If you plan to stick it out in heavy downpours, consider a tent rated “best” for waterproofness.
 Marmot’s Limestone is a highly rated tent with a high waterproof rating.

 - 6 person, 83.8 square foot lightweight tent ideal for group or family camping; includes seam taped, full coverage weatherproof rain fly